 Yo-yo dieting or weight cycling, as experts call it is practically a national pastime, as some research suggests 1 in 4 people in the UK is dieting.
 The weight loss industry is making millions of pound but our efforts don’t stick.
 Most of us will regain almost all of what we lost, according to research, which is why the typical dieter tries a new plan four times a year.
 We have this mentality that a diet is something to go on and then get off as quickly as possible.
 But lasting weight loss requires making lifestyle changes that will work long-term.

 Those looking to lose weight or start a healthier lifestyle should be warned against quick fixes with bad consequences, such as starvation, skipping meals, taking diet pills, cutting out all snacks, believing all food labelled low- or reduced-fat is a healthy choice, cutting out carbohydrates etc.

 Starvation and meal-skipping is highly unlikely to result in long-term weight loss and is hard to maintain.
 No one wants to diet forever; it’s hard work.
 That’s why nutrition news should always pass what you may call The Reasonableness Test.
 In other words, if a story or report or study sounds ridiculous, it probably is.

 Become a qualified Nutritionist

-If you’re interested in learning more about nutrition, or you’re passionate about healthy eating and would like to start a career as a Nutritionist, have a look at our online professional Nutrition Consultant (RQF) Course which awards you with an industry-recognised Qualification on completion.
-You can learn and study in your own time, at your own pace, with a personal tutor to help you achieve your goal.
+If you’re interested in learning more about nutrition, or you’re passionate about healthy eating and would like to start a career as a Nutritionist, have a look at our online professional Nutrition Consultant Course which awards you with an industry-recognised Qualification on completion.
+As with all our online courses you can learn and study in your own time, at your own pace, with a personal tutor to help you achieve your goal.